HazyResearch/deepdive/doc/factor_graph_schema.md

 title: Factor Graph Grounding Output Reference
 ---

-# Factor Graph Grounding Output Schema Reference
+# Factor graph grounding output schema reference

 [Grounding](overview.md#grounding) is the process of building the factor graph and dumping it to files that the [sampler](sampler.md)